Chicago | Associate Professor,

 Clinical Mental Health Counseling

 My professional experiences include working in community based mental health agencies, private practice, residential facilities, and academia.
-I have worked with clients of all backgrounds, but I am passionate about systematically addressing issues of marginalization many clients experience especially those relative to racial and ethnic minorities, children, the LGBT community, and womxn.
+I have worked with clients of many backgrounds, but I am passionate about abolition and systematically addressing issues many marginalized clients experience especially those relative to racial and ethnic minorities, those in the prison industrial complex, children, the LGBT community, and womxn.

 Located in the heart of the city, the Chicago Campus was designed to provide and inspire the learning and living experience.
 To that end, we have created an environment that caters to your mental, emotional, and intellectual growth.
 Our classrooms are bright and spacious with windows to the outside world and the latest technology.
 In our Library, you will find every resource you need to research, form, and shape your journey.
 At Adler University, we have more than enough room to share your thoughts and flex your intellect.